 9 Lower-Carbon Footprint Foods To Add To Your Grocery List

-The environmental impact of our food choices has become a key talking point in current sustainability dialogues.
+The environmental impact of our food choices has become a key talking point in current sustainability dialogues1.
 Knowing what, where, and how our food is produced can make a tremendous difference in our climate mitigation efforts.

 One study from the University of Oxford reported that food production plays a major role in greenhouse gas emissions, with far-reaching environmental outcomes.
 From altering natural ecosystems and biodiversity to minimizing ecological resilience, all stages within the supply chain (think processing, transportation, distribution, retail, and packaging) emit greenhouse gases that advance climate change.

 As a whole, turning to an unprocessed, whole foods diet is one way to eat for our own well-being, as well as the planet's.
 Here are nine foods with lower carbon footprints to add to your basket (or market tote) during your next shopping tour:

 - Fruits: Ideally fresh, organic, and local: apples, bananas, oranges, citrus, plums, avocados, grapes, peaches, seasonal berries, etc.

 - Whole grains: quinoa, amaranth, rye, bulgur, buckwheat, millet, corn, rolled oats, etc.

 - Vegetables: potatoes and other root veggies, mushrooms, cassava, tomatoes, leafy greens, etc.

 - Beans: Buy them in bulk if possible.

 - Pulses: lentils, chickpeas, mung beans, soybeans, fava beans, yellow peas, etc.